elementor/elementor/core/common/assets/js/api/docs/api---ecomponents.md

 * **Examples**:
     ```javascript
-     // Example create and register new component.
+     // Example create and register new component..
+     // Important: Available to run in the console does not depends on anything else``.

      class ExampleCommand extends $e.modules.CommandBase {
         apply( args ) {
             // Output command args to console.